-In the age of social media, using jargons and short forms has really changed the way we communicate.
-Often a time, we even interchange slang words and sometimes, they may not even make any sense.
-But even when it comes to slang words, they need to make sense given how we casually use them in our day to day conversations now.
+In the age of social media, using jargon and short forms has really changed the way we communicate.
+Often a time, we even interchange slang words, and sometimes, they may not even make any sense.
+But even when it comes to slang words, such as yay, yeah, yea, or yayayay, they need to make sense given how we casually use them in our day-to-day conversations now.

 We use slang words in not just our social media conversations, but also when we are talking to someone in person.
+Jargon is used in several freelance writing niches.
 But even in that case, you need to be sure of what these words mean or how they are to be represented, so your communication makes sense.

 So, in this piece, I am going to talk about the difference between these four words: yay, yeah, yea and yayayay.
 By the end of this article, you would realize that these tiny things make a huge difference.
 Of course, they do.
 We always knew that.
 The trivial details DO matter.
 So let’s just focus on the details here.